Plain English Breakdown

 Terms To Know

-- A contract between a labor union and an employer that sets terms of employment.
+- A contract between a union and an employer that sets terms for employment.

 Limits and Unknowns

-- The act does not specify what happens if an election is delayed beyond the required timeline.
+- The act does not specify what happens if an employer fails to submit a list of employees.

-- It's unclear how often these elections will be held in practice.
+- It is unclear how often these elections will be held in practice.